raahulmorya/raahulmorya/README.md

 # 👋 Hello, I'm Rahul Morya!

-🎓 **Instrumentation and Control Engineering** student at Dr. B.R.
-Ambedkar National Institute of Technology, Jalandhar.
+🎓 **Electronics Instrumentation and Control Engineering** student at Dr. B.R.
+Ambedkar National Institute of Technology(NIT), Jalandhar.
 🔍 Passionate about **Embedded Systems** and **Hardware Development**.
 💻 A Web Developer and IoT Enthusiast with experience in developing innovative projects.